Katniss218/HumanSpaceProgram/README.md

 Human Space Program aims to create a realistic spaceflight game with hopefully a relatively low barrier of entry (comparatively speaking) that is easy to mod.

-- **Free of Charge** - HSP is and will forever be available for free for everyone.
+- **Free of Charge** - HSP is and will always be available for free for everyone!
-- **Open Source** - Contribute to the project.
+- **Open Source** - Contribute to the project!

-If you like Kerbal Space Program, you will also like this.
+If you like games such as Kerbal Space Program or Juno: New Origins, you will also like this.

 - **Real Scale Systems** - The Earth, the Solar System, and real world-sized rockets.
 - **Modular Rockets** - Build rockets from parts, which themselves may consist of even more parts.
 - **Highly Flexible** - Replace any system you want using mods.

 ## Installation: